jschnab/systems_design/key-value-store/README.md

 To refactor this module, we should:

 * let functions from the 'table' module parse segment paths data
-* let functions from the 'table' module manage table WAL paths
 * `get` function returns record (TreeNode is too low level)
 * functions are prfixed with database name to avoid collisions
 * (done) merge function to create and connect to user table
 * (done) give more user-friendly names to api functions
+* (done) let functions from the 'table' module manage table WAL paths

 #### Steps to open a database connection